Events on This Day

 2007 - New movies in U.S. theatres: Evening, starring Claire Danes, Toni Collette, Vanessa Redgrave, Patrick Wilson, Hugh Dancy, Natasha Richardson, Dame Eileen Atkins, Mamie Gummer, Ebon Moss-Bachrach, Glenn Close and Meryl Streep; and the animated adventure comedy Ratatouille, featuring the voices of Patton Oswalt, Ian Holm, Lou Romano, Brian Dennehy, Peter Sohn, Peter O'Toole, Brad Garrett, Janeane Garofalo, Will Arnett, Julius Callahan, James Remar, John Ratzenberger, Teddy Newton, Tony Fucile, Jake Steinfeld, Brad Bird, and narrator Laurent Spelvogel.

 2007 - A four-wheel-drive Jeep rammed into the main terminal and exploded in flames at Glasgow airport in Scotland.
-Police arrested two men for the attack, one of them was badly burned in the attack.
+Police arrested two men for the attack.
+One of them was badly burned in the attack.

 2007 - The Apple iPhone went on sale across the U.S. It rapidly revolutionized worldwide communications.